10 November 2022

 Well, actually NO!
-There are many things which need to be done in order to prepare the pool for this period, thus preventing unnecessary damage which will be more expensive and time consuming to fix when it is reopened in the next season.
+There are many things that need to be done in order to prepare the pool for this period, thus preventing unnecessary damage which will be more expensive and time-consuming to fix when it is reopened in the next season.

-Pools can be ‘passively’ winterized (where the pump operates on an idle setting) in climates where the temperature doesn’t drop below 5°C… But alas this is not the case in the hardy British Isles.
-As temperatures typically range between 2-7°C and drop to below 0°C, it is important to ‘actively’ winterize, which involves extra steps such as partial drainage.
+Pools can be ‘passively’ winterised (where the pump operates on an idle setting) in climates where the temperature doesn’t drop below 5°C… But alas this is not the case in the hardy British Isles.
+As temperatures typically range between 2-7°C and drop to below 0°C, it is important to ‘actively’ winterise, which involves extra steps such as partial drainage.

 When water freezes it expand up to 10% in volume, which can be just enough to crack open plastic and metal seals.
 This can create damage to expensive components, and even lead to a leaky system, so it is important to decrease the water level to just below the skimmers, and remove water from pipes and components above this level.
 Floats can be used at surface and submerged levels to relieve pressure from pool edges where deemed necessary during surface freezing.

 As we are likely to expect a drop of rain over the winter (massive understatement!) the water will become diluted.
 Also, cold water is more corrosive to components and liners, and for these reasons, the pH of the pool needs to be accurately adjusted to make it more alkaline (pH 7.6-7.8).